Birds of The Mid North Coast of New South Wales

 Very Rare Bird Sightings

-On 2nd January 2018, two Gang-gang Cockatoos (Callocephalon fimbriatum) were recorded on the track east of The Whoota Whoota Lookout in the Wallingat National Park.
+- 2nd January.
+Two Gang-gang Cockatoos, Callocephalon fimbriatum were recorded on the track east of The Whoota Whoota Lookout in the Wallingat National Park.
 It would appear that this is the first record of the species in this National Park and in the surrounding general area.

 The following records are from camps hosted by The Manning–Great Lakes Birdwatchers Inc. and visits at latter times by the author.
 All are links to Maps and Images of both the common and unusual species occuring at each.
 I have not supplied full species lists.